 - Register a user and organization in AMIS is 5:00 p.m.
-ET on December 10, 2021. - Enter, edit or delete BEA transactions in AMIS is 5:00 p.m.
-ET on December 10, 2021.
+ET on May 2, 2023. - Enter, edit or delete BEA transactions in AMIS is 5:00 p.m.
+ET on May 30, 2023.
 This includes census tract and address verification. - Application Information and Questions: Follow AMIS instructions for uploading supporting documentation for transactions, when applicable.

-Please note that Applications sent by mail, facsimile or email will not be accepted, unless the Applicant had previously requested a paper version of the Application materials from the CDFI Fund as described in Section IV.
-A. of the FY 2021 BEA Program NOFA.
+Please note that Applications sent by mail, facsimile or email will not be accepted, unless the Applicant previously requested a paper version of the Application materials from the CDFI Fund as described in Section IV.
+A. of the FY 2023 BEA Program NOFA.